Assatrua/my-tutorials-repo/tutorials/abap-environment-create-cds-view/abap-environment-create-cds-view.md

 ---

 [ACCORDION-BEGIN [Step 1: ](Open Eclipse)]
-Select to your ABAP package created in tutorial **Create Simple Database Table for ABAP Environment** and create a Core Data Services (CDS) data definition.
+Select to your ABAP package created in tutorial **Creaste Simple Database Table for ABAP Environment** and create a Core Data Services (CDS) data definition.
 Therefore right-click on your package **`Z_BOOKING_XXX`** and select **New** > **Other Repository Object**.

 ![Open Eclipse](object.png)